 What is Continuous SQL?

 Continuous SQL is, at its core, the usage of Structured Query Language for stream processing.
-With it, you can use SQL to create computations against boundless streams of data.
+With it, you can use SQL to create computations against boundless streams of data as well as create materialized views of that data.
 Continuous SQL is typically used with technologies such as Apache Kafka, Apache Flink, AWS Kinesis, and Apache Pulsar.

 Increasing business demands for faster and easier access to streaming data are driving the use of Continuous SQL.
 Every company is a data company, and with the rapidly increasing growth of streaming data, every company must become a streaming data company in order to compete effectively—or at all.
-Streaming data massively boosts an organization’s ability to provide highly differentiated, competitive, and compelling user experiences.
+Streaming data massively boosts an organization’s ability to create the killer applications that provide highly differentiated, competitive, and compelling user experiences.

-However, distilling down these massive data streams and performing useful computations to power the new breed of applications requires new and specialized designs, which take time and resources that many organizations do not have easy access to.
+However, distilling down these massive data streams, performing useful computations, and creating the materialized views to power the new breed of applications requires new and specialized designs, which take time and resources that many organizations do not have easy access to.
 This slows down time to market and adds pressure to already over-tasked data teams, which hinders business operations and innovation.

 Get Started with Continuous SQL in Minutes

-Start benefiting from SQL on streams today with the Eventador Platform, the Continuous SQL engine for streaming data.
+Start benefiting from SQL on streams today with the Eventador Platform, the streaming data engine for building killer applications, using Continuous SQL.

-In minutes, you can deploy a robust Continuous SQL interface to streamline how you interact and reason with your event streaming data using the Eventador Platform’s SQLStreamBuilder, which includes the abilities to:
+In minutes, you can deploy a robust Continuous SQL interface to streamline how you interact and reason with your event streaming data in addition to:

-- Create stream processors and computations faster by using ANSI SQL with Kafka.
+- Creating stream processors, computations, and materialized views faster by using ANSI SQL with Kafka.

-- Iterate on SQL statements instantly with an intelligent SQL parser.
+- Iterating on SQL statements instantly with an intelligent SQL parser.

-- Create production stream processing jobs instantly using Continuous SQL.
+- Deploying production stream processing jobs quickly using Continuous SQL.

-- Scale up your streaming jobs with a single click.
+- Scaling up your streaming jobs with a single click.

-- Manage state simply with the ability to stop and restart streaming jobs from savepoint.
+- Managing state simply with the ability to stop and restart streaming jobs from savepoint.